Joey Skinner: Huntsville City (loan)

 Skinner spent the 2023 season on loan at MLS Next Pro side Huntsville City FC.
 He scored his first goal for Huntsville on 10 July 2023, in a 6-2 league win over Orlando City B.

 Tampa Bay Rowdies

 In January 2025, Skinner joined the Tampa Bay Rowdies playing in the USL Championship.

+Charlotte Independence

+January 30, 2026, Skinner returned to his former academy side Charlotte Independence.

 Personal life

 Skinner played soccer with his older brother, Matthew Skinner, at UNC Greensboro.